On the average hitting times of weighted Cayley graphs: Weighted Cayley Graph

-On the weighted directed Cayley graph $\Cay(\ZZ_N,\{+1,+2\})$, a walker can start a random walk from vertex $0$ without loss of generality.
-By the definition of a random walk, in a random walk on $\Cay(\ZZ_N,\{+1,+2\})$, a walker moves with probability $p/(p+q)$ or $q/(p+q)$ to an arbitrary vertex adjacent to the vertex where the walker is.
+On the weighted directed Cayley graph $\Cay(\ZZ_N,\{+1,+2\})$, we can assume that a random walker starts from vertex $0$ without loss of generality.
+By definition, the walker moves with probability $\frac{p}{p+q}$ or $\frac{q}{p+q}$ to an arbitrary vertex adjacent to the current vertex.
 Moreover, by the symmetry of $\Cay(\ZZ_N,\{+1,+2\})$, we have